operator-framework/operator-sdk/doc/test-framework/scorecard.md

 ### JSON format

-The JSON output is formatted in the same way that a Kubernetes API would be, which allows us to make updates and new versions of the schema if necessary as well as use various kubernetes helpers.
+The JSON output is formatted in the same way that a Kubernetes API would be, which allows for updates to the schema as well as the use of various
+Kubernetes helpers.
 The Golang structs are defined in `pkg/apis/scorecard/v1alpha1/types.go` and can be easily implemented by plugins written in Golang.
 Below is the JSON Schema:

 ```json
 {